North Carolina songwriters showcase to be held at Jones House Sept. 11

 The free concert event will run from 12:30 p.m. to 6 p.m. and will feature six singer-songwriters from the western half of the Old North State.

-A skilled vocalist, musician, and lyricist, Meris Gantt is likewise staying active in the High Country music scene, performing solo, as a duet, and with popular local band Handlebar Betty.
+A skilled vocalist, musician, and lyricist, Gantt is likewise staying active in the High Country music scene, performing solo, as a duet and with popular local band Handlebar Betty.

 Closing out the showcase are two prominent North Carolina Appalachian musical doyennes, Sarah Siskind, and finally Alexa Rose.